vinfreecs/genga/Documentation.md

  * The Star spin_y in Solar masses AU^2 * day / 0.0172020989
  * The Star spin_z in Solar masses AU^2 * day / 0.0172020989
  * The Star tau (time lag) in day / 0.0172020989.
+ * The Solar Constant at 1 AU in W /m^2.
  * The Input file name
  * The input file format: